-Segment performance is used to measure performance as the Executive Deputy Chairman, the Group Chief Executive Officer and the Group Finance Director believes that such information is the most relevant in evaluating the results of certain segments relative to other entities that operate within these industries.
+Segment performance is used to measure performance as the Executive Deputy Chairman, the Group Chief Executive Officer (or Acting Chief Executive Officer) and the Group Finance Director believes that such information is the most relevant in evaluating the results of certain segments relative to other entities that operate within these industries.
 Performance is evaluated based on operating profit or loss which is measured differently from operating profit or loss in the consolidated financial statements.